geeksforsocialchange/gfsc-v3/content/project/trans-dimension/index.md

 -  Greater inequalities in health & wellbeing, especially mental health, and
 -  Less opportunity in terms of education, training & employment

-As a result, 4 in 5 trans people experienced transphobic hate crime in 2020[^galop].
+As a result,[4 in 5 trans people experienced transphobic hate crime in 2020](https://galop.org.uk/resource/hate-crime-report-2021/).
 Experiences like these can be a deterrent to finding crucial and life-saving support networks.

 Right now, NHS waiting lists for trans healthcare are up to five years long, and there is more pressure than ever on mental health services.
 If we can support our users to build networks and reduce their social isolation, we hope we can build collective resilience and build a national network of trans-led and trans-friendly groups.
 Together, they can create safe spaces for trans people and battle the seemingly never-ending wave of transphobia sweeping the UK and the world.